Get more than a job. Become a Student Leader!

 Preferred Qualification: Previously served on Executive Council.

-Coordinates the ASB Senate “self election” process, prepares Senate packets, organizes the Coordinates the ASB Senate “self election” process, prepares Senate packets, organizes the Senate Notebooks, facilitates the hiring process and orientation of new Senators and manages communication with the ASB Senate.
+Coordinates the ASB Senate “self election” process, prepares Senate packets, prepares Senate packets, organizes the Senate Notebooks, facilitates the hiring process and orientation of new Senators and manages communication with the ASB Senate.
 Keeps minutes during the ASB Senate meetings and organizes approval and distribution in a timely manner.
 Also chairs the annual ASB Constitution Review Committee.

 Preferred Qualification: Previously served on ASB Senate.

 Promotes and publicizes Student LIFE, with an emphasis on Student Government, by working closely with Student Programs Board and Publicity Services to increase student involvement at EvCC.
-Organizes bi-weekly Snack & Chat info tables.
-Chairs the Graduation Committee and plans the annual Commencement Ceremony.
+Organizes bi-weekly Snack & Chat info tables and coordinates the scheduling of the student run Food Pantry.
+Chairs the Graduation Committee that assists with planning the annual Commencement Ceremony.

-Serves as chair of the ASEvCC Services & Activities Fee Budget Committee, which develops the annual student budget.
-Manages all S & A Fees Budget requests, conducting budget workshops and assisting student organizations with proposals for funding.
+Serves as chair of the ASEvCC Services & Activities (S&A) Fee Budget Committee, which develops the annual student budget.
+Manages all S & A Fee Budget requests, conducting budget workshops and assisting student organizations with proposals for funding.
 Presents proposals to the ASB Senate, College Administration, and Board of Trustees.

 Preferred Qualification: Previously served on Student Programs Board.

-Student Ambassadors provide campus tours, serve as an EvCC representative and perform duties at various EvCC campus and community events.
-Student Ambassadors also serve both at the front desk in Student LIFE, the Welcome Center and the Paperclip.
-Each service area has duties assigned; some of which are posting flyers, answering calls, creating student ID cards and giving campus referrals.
+Ambassadors provide campus tours, serve as an EvCC representative and perform duties at various EvCC campus and community events.
+Student Ambassadors serve in multiple areas of campus such as, Student LIFE and the Welcome Center.
+Each service area has duties assigned; some of which are assisting students, staff and faculty, posting flyers, answering calls, assisting students with password reset, college applications, logging in into campus computers, navigating the college website, creating student ID cards, learning about campus leadership and involvement opportunities and giving campus referrals.

 Assists with the management and operation of the Student Ambassador Program.
 Duties include but are not limited to: creating quarterly schedules, chairing staff meetings, training new employees, and coordinating campus tours.
-Management of service areas such as Student LIFE Front Office and The Paperclip.
+Collaborating with the management of service areas and other campus departments ambassador assistance requests.

 This student leadership position is responsible for producing approximately one hundred pieces of collateral during the year.
 Including flyers, brochures, banners, weekly bulletins, and other promotional and informational materials for Student LIFE’s events and programs. .